MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_TEMPERATURE_SENSOR/README.md

 **Step 7** - Add the files in MPLAB X IDE to your project by following the steps mentioned below.

 - In Projects section, right click on Source files to add the ".c" file and Header files to add the ".h" file.
-- Select "Add existing items from folder"/"Add existing files".
+- Select "Add existing items from folder"/"Add existing item".
 - Select Add and browse the location of the mentioned files(...\firmware\src).
 - Make sure the "Files of type" is "C Source files" while adding ".c" files and "Header files" while adding ".h" files.
 - Select the folder and click "add".